Mayfield, New York: Geography

 According to the United States Census Bureau, the town has a total area of 167.5 sqkm, of which 151.2 sqkm is land and 16.3 sqkm, or 9.74%, is water.
 Mayfield is mostly within the Adirondack Park and is on the southwestern shore of Great Sacandaga Lake.
-New York State Route 30 is an important north-south highway in Mayfield.
+New York State Route 30 is an important north–south highway in Mayfield.
 NY-30 intersects New York State Route 30A at Riceville.
-New York State Route 349 is an east-west highway in the southern part of the town.
-East-west highways New York State Route 29 and New York State Route 29A converge in the southern part of Mayfield, east of Vail Mills.
+New York State Route 349 is an east–west highway in the southern part of the town.
+East–west highways New York State Route 29 and New York State Route 29A converge in the southern part of Mayfield, west of Vail Mills.